psagarminaga/6120Demo/README.md

 * What assumptions do you bring to this project?

-  The assumption expected for this project will be that the individual with this kit will not be motivated enough to complete it.
+  The assumption expected for this project will be that the individual will not be motivated enough to complete the DIY kit.
 Assembling AR glasses will be intimidating to many and only a few will be able to follow through in completing the assembly and coding of the content.

 * What are the potential risks and obstacles?